Cyan Meeks: Work

 In 2005 she founded Mercy Seat Gallery in Kansas City.
 She curated numerous solo and group art exhibitions over the course of 5 years with live music events in the Mercy Seat Alley.
 Artists shown include David Ford, Luke Rocha, Sike Style, Hector Casanova, GEAR, Molly Murphy and Renée Cinderhouse.
 Musical guests performing at the space included Hearts of Darkness (band), Rich Boys, Siddhartha (band), The Good Foot, Rex Hobart and the Misery Boys, The Haunted Creepies, and Joe Good.
 The gallery closed in 2009.
 In 2017 she co-founded The Union Library, an alternative workspace, exhibition space, performance venue and sound recording studio to serve her local community who didn't have access to these creative opportunities.
 Throughout the years, The Union Library has provided artists and performers the space and resources needed to obtain their goals and to build their individual followings while contributing to the cohesion of the local creative community.
-It has served internationally known artists including: Bill Daniel (filmmaker), Justice Yeldham, John Bender (pioneer of minimalist synth), Adam Morosky (aka Timeghost), Street Sects, Savage Republic and Freight Train Rabbit Killer.
+It has served internationally known artists including: Bill Daniel (filmmaker), Justice Yeldham, John Bender (pioneer of minimalist synth), Adam Morosky (a.k.a.
+Timeghost), Street Sects, Savage Republic and Freight Train Rabbit Killer.

 Under the pseudonym Cinemaphonic, Cyan Meeks and sound artist Stephen Cruz have performed to over 70 audiences throughout the American Midwest since 2012.
 Cinemaphonic is a visual and aural performance group that taps into audiences' subconscious by communicating through sourced cultural relics of cinematic moments to induce specific emotive responses.
 It is an exploration of re-contextualizing visual and auditory nostalgia into something that speaks of cultural values, sometimes profound, facetious- even beautiful.
 The group has been described as a "sonic voyage through the screen of the mind."